Anubias nana: A Popular And Low-Maintenance Aquatic Plant

 Plant natural habitat

-Anubias barteri var. nana is encountered in the tropics of West Africa (Victoria, Cameroon), in forest bogs, shores of small rivers and streams, in or out of water with its roots in it and leaves growing above.
+Anubias barteri var. nana is encountered in the tropics of West Africa (Limbe, Cameroon), in forest bogs, shores of small rivers and streams, in or out of water with its roots in it and leaves growing above.
 During floods the plant gets completely covered with water.

 The water parameters in its natural habitat include a temperature range of 72-82°F (22-28°C), a pH range of 6.0-7.5, and a water hardness (GH) of 10-15 dGH.
 Additionally, the water flow is usually moderate to low, and the lighting conditions are typically moderate, with partial shade provided by overhead vegetation.